Hocks Noise Brakers®

 Tinnitus

 Tinnitus is the perception of sound in one or both ears when there is no external sound, and is often referred to as ringing in the ears.
-The "ringing" can be a soft background noise, or an overpowering noise that drowns out all other sounds.
-It can be ocassional or constant, and usually accompanies hearing loss.
+The 'ringing' can be a soft background noise, or an overpowering noise that drowns out all other sounds.
+It can be occasional or constant, and usually accompanies hearing loss.

 Balance Problems